-ACTION STEPS RESOURCES Look at challenges with Canby Parks and Recreation District (CAPRD) to learn why voters denied funding for it twice Assess what CAPRD can and is willing to do now Make decisions on a permanent tax base vs. serial levy funding, leadership NAME OF THE PARTY and the boundary Work with CAPRD or other entity to mana Work with CAPRD or other entity to manage the center.
+ACTION STEPS RESOURCES Look at challenges with Canby Parks and Recreation District (CAPRD) to learn why voters denied funding for it twice Assess what CAPRD can and is willing to do now Make decisions on a permanent tax base vs. serial levy funding, leadership and the boundary Work with CAPRD or other entity to manage the center.
 Learn from successful districts and CAPRD has conducted feasibility analysis and update the plan met with North Clackamas Parks and Recreation District Develop a community task force Develop a community task force Look at a broader area and funding sources (State/County) including federal and state grants Provide a better explanation of the District, the Plan, and the Benefits to the Community.
 Address Inside Canby vs. Outside Issues - Duplication of City Staff